itzmeanjan/ml-dsa/README.md

  * Filename: compile-time-ml-dsa-44.cpp
  *
  * Compile and run this program with
+ * Build and run using the CMake example project in examples/ directory, or
+ * use `cmake --install` to install ml-dsa system-wide and compile with:
- * $ g++ -std=c++20 -Wall -Wextra -Wpedantic -fconstexpr-ops-limit=500000000 -I include -I sha3/include -I RandomShake/include compile-time-ml-dsa-44.cpp && ./a.out
+ * $ g++ -std=c++20 -Wall -Wextra -Wpedantic -fconstexpr-ops-limit=500000000 compile-time-ml-dsa-44.cpp && ./a.out
- * or
- * $ clang++ -std=c++20 -Wall -Wextra -Wpedantic -fconstexpr-steps=500000000 -I include -I sha3/include -I RandomShake/include compile-time-ml-dsa-44.cpp && ./a.out
+ * $ clang++ -std=c++20 -Wall -Wextra -Wpedantic -fconstexpr-steps=500000000 compile-time-ml-dsa-44.cpp && ./a.out
  */

 #include "ml_dsa/ml_dsa_44.hpp"